November 09, 2020 3 min read

 Because aloin is a type of anthraquinone glycoside, a natural chemical, it has powerful laxative properties.
 Even though it’s banned commercially for consumption, some people still ingest the latex juice to relieve constipation.
 Health professionals do not consider it a safe laxative.
 There are no ‘safe’ dosages in relieving constipation.
 Concentrations of aloin vary throughout the plant and results may be unpredictable when consuming even a single portion.

-Aloe Vera is a nutrient-dense plant, and it is increasingly being referred to by many as a superfood.
+Aloe Vera GEL when processed correctly is a nutrient-dense plant, and it is increasingly being referred to by many as a superfood.
 That’s mainly because of the overall health benefits it provides like boosting the immune system and aiding the digestive system.
 It also provides a source of antioxidants and healthy levels of vitamins A, C, D, E, B, B-1, B-2, B12, and folic acid which in total have their own unique benefits.
 The gel is loaded with minerals such as calcium, chromium, copper, iron, magnesium, manganese, potassium, sodium and zinc, which are necessary to support one’s overall health.
 Add the 20 amino acids that aid in building muscle tissue, and the 7 key enzymes that assist in breaking down food and boost nutrient absorption, and it’s no wonder that Aloe Vera is considered a superfood.